bobdenotter/twig-preso/app/extensions/SimpleForms/readme.md

   - `use_with: fieldname` - An optional name for an email field.
 Use this to reference another field, that will be used to display the name of the person, used in the `use_as`.
 Doing this, you can make emails with proper recipients, that will be shown as `Example person <info@example.org>`.
 See the 'Email input with extra recipient' example below.
+  - `minlength` - Add HTML5 form validation minimum length input attribute.
+Browsers that recognize HTML5 form validation will not except any input shorter than your entered value.
+Example: `<input type="text" minlength="5"`
+  - `maxlength` - Add HTML5 form validation maxlength to your input attribute.
+Browsers that recognize HTML5 form validation will not except any input longer than your entered value.
+Example: `<input type="text" maxlength="25"`
+  - `autofocus` HTML5 autofocus attribute.
+On page render the input with `autofocus="on"` will be highlighted.
+Options are `autofocus: on` or `autofocus: off`.
+Only one form element can have the autofocus attribute.
+It cannot be applied if the type is `hidden`.
+  - `expanded: true` Attribute for choice elements, use this in combination with multiple and required to make select boxes, radio groups or checkbox groups
+  - `multiple: true` Attribute for choice elements, use this in combination with expanded and required to make select boxes, radio groups or checkbox groups
+  - `autocomplete` HTML5 form attribute that turns the in browser autocomplete function on or off.
+This is ignored if the input type is set to `hidden`.
+      * `off`: must explicitly enter a value into this field for every use. the browser does not automatically complete the entry.
+      * `on`: The browser can automatically complete the value based on values that the user has entered during previous uses.
+  - `pattern` A JavaScript regular expression to check the input field against.
+This attribute applies to fields with a type of `text`, `search`, `tel`, `url` or `email`.
+    Example alphanumeric: `<input type="text" pattern="^[a-zA-Z0-9]+" />`

 The different fieldtypes are as follows, with a short example outlining the specific options for that field.
 Remember you can also use the basic options as well.